 The Inprint Margarett Root Brown Reading Series is one of the best author series in the nation featuring award-winning writers of fiction, poetry, and creative nonfiction.

 The Inprint Margarett Root Brown Reading Series launches its 37th season this year and will feature 11 of the world’s leading literary writers from September 2017 through April 2018.
 The season consists of seven evenings, each centered on a reading by one or two writers, followed by an on-stage interview conducted by a local writer or scholar, and concluding with a book sale and signing, where audience members have a chance to meet the authors (with the exception of the January reading at which there will be no book signing but signed books by Ms. Lahiri will be available for purchase).
-All readings will begin at 7:30 pm (doors open at 6:45 pm) and are held at either Cullen Theater in Wortham Center, Alley Theatre, or Rice University’s Stude Concert Hall.
+All readings will begin at 7:30 pm (doors open at 6:45 pm), except for the September reading, and are held at either Cullen Theater in Wortham Center, Alley Theatre, or Rice University’s Stude Concert Hall.

 Season ticket benefits include: